andgineer/sorokin.engineer/posts/en/_posts/2016-10-20-iot_calendar_synology.md

 I use old Amazon Kindle on wall to show the image.

 Of cause you can use just PC or tablet PC.
-For example Amazon Fire HD 7 or simple Chinese table PC is only $49 ($39 on sale).
+For example Amazon Fire HD 7 is only $49 ($39 on sale), or simple Chinese table PC for the same money.
 But with tablet PC you have to solve problem how to keep it charged and do not degrade battery.
 Kindle works for weeks on one charge.